dbca-wa/wastd/docs/overview.rst

 ---------------------------------------
 To retire WAMTRAM 2, the following is required:

-* WAMTRAM to WAStD ETL complete and correct
+* WAMTRAM to WAStD ETL is complete and correct.
-* A new electronic data entry tool (cybertracker or similar)
-* A new desktop data entry tool to digitise data sheets (= WAStD offline)
+* A new electronic data entry tool, likely a progressive web app to both collect data in the field, curate data on "the morning after", and to digitise data sheets.
-* WAStD to implement all sanity checks and QA operations of WAMTRAM 2
+* WAStD to implement all sanity checks and QA operations of WAMTRAM 2.

 Insight from tagging data
 -------------------------